 Support in time of need

-All of our partner organizations in Nepal were affected by the terrible earthquake and aftershocks which struck last spring.
+All of our partner organizations in Nepal were affected by the terrible earthquake and aftershocks which struck last year.
 Artisans lost their homes and workshops while they and their children were forced to simultaneously deal with the emotional trauma.
-Since April we have donated over $20,000 to our partners to help them provide emergency support in their communities and rebuild what was lost.
+We have donated over $20,000 to our partners to help them provide emergency support in their communities and rebuild what was lost.

 History and Name